ideologix/dlm-cpp/README.md

 ## Dependencies

-* Libcpr - This library should be included in your project.
+* Libcurl - This library should be included in your project.

 ## License